-- The Elder Scrolls V: Skyrim always provides you with a shortcut back to the entrance of the dungeon or a quick secret exit out the back.
+- The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim almost always provide you with a shortcut back to the entrance of the dungeon or a quick secret exit out the back.

 - Mass Effect gives you the option to hit a button to return to your ship when you've completed an objective.

 - The Diablo series usually has some variant on this.
 All three feature the Town Portal spell which lets you return to base and then go right back to where you left off.